What is Bad Bank? Meaning & How They Work

 • Management of Bad Assets

-Bad banks now manage and recover these assets.
-This management may include restructuring the loan, asset sale, or legal actions for recovery.
+Bad banks manage these assets by restructuring the loan, asset sale or legal actions for recovery.

 • Recapitalisation